• About Texas Travel Talk

 Across the state, you can find numerous tree houses, yurts, Conestoga wagons, or even sleep in a bubble hotel in the middle of the Terlingua Texas Desert, near Big Bend National Park.
 These are the perfect locations to enjoy the Texas sky.

-From late October through early November is the celebration for Dias de Los Muertos.
-It’s the Mexican holiday that remembers loved ones that have died.
+From late October through early November, the celebration of Día de los Muertos takes place.
+It’s the Mexican holiday that commemorates loved ones who have passed away.
 Cities across the state host events and celebrations to commemorate the day.
-But if you are looking for the ultimate experience, you must visit San Antonio.
+However, for the ultimate experience, you must visit San Antonio.

 11. Fall Camping With The Family

 Get out of that tent and shake off the dust –it’s time to camp.
-If you don’t want to “glamp” as mentioned above (it can be a little expensive), grab the tent or look for a cabin in the woods.
-Either way, you’re out in nature, and the fall season is the best for that here in Texas!
+If you don’t want to “glamp” (as mentioned above), consider grabbing a tent or looking for a cabin in the woods.
+Either way, you’re out in nature, and the fall season is the best here in Texas!

-There you have it – eleven fun things to do to add to your fall Texas Bucket list!
+There you have it – fun things to do to add to your Texas Fall Bucket list!

 PIN IT!